 Aided and abetted by Louise from the Morecambe Bay Partnership, volunteers and students were taken through the process of mapping out grids and the use of the equipment.
 And then the real work was done.
 By the end of the week it looked as if the whole of the courtyard had been scanned using all the available techniques…..all we have to do now is wait for the results and hope that Gleaston has at last given up some more of her secrets.

 Today is the 400th anniversary of Shakespeare’s death.
-Of course some of the greatest works of English literature would have been completely different had it not been for castles.
+Some of English literature’s greatest works would have been completely different had it not been for castles.
 They are the perfect scenery for some of his most dramatic plays.

 Kenilworth was renowned in Tudor England and features in Shakespeare’s Henry VI Part 2.
 While at Kenilworth the king receives news that the Duke of York has arrived from Ireland, accusing the Duke of Somerset of being a traitor.